SwissAdemar/codecademy-ravenous/README.md

 # Completed 'Ravenous' project provided by Codecademy

 ## Objectives
-Build a website that would generate list of recommended restaurants depending on provided details
+Build a website that would generate list of recommended restaurants depending on provided details.

 ## Technologies Used